3 nach 9: Hosts

-From 26 February 2010, Giovanni di Lorenzo hosted the following six programmes with alternating co-hostesses.
+From 26 February 2010, Giovanni di Lorenzo hosted the following six programmes with alternating co-hosts.
 These were Sandra Maischberger, Annette Dasch, Maria Furtwängler, Katrin Bauerfeind, Judith Rakers and Sarah Wiener.
 On 13 May 2011, Margot Käßmann replaced Judith Rakers, who was needed for the Eurovision Song Contest 2011, in the programme.
 On the occasion of the 40th anniversary on 14 November 2014, Maria Furtwängler led the programme alongside Rakers and di Lorenzo.

 The pianist Gottfried Böttger accompanied 3 nach 9 from the first show with improvisations on the piano.
 In the last years he spent the breaks in between chatting with the television viewers.
 After 40 years Böttger said goodbye to the programme in the anniversary edition.

 Trivia

 Sensation was caused when on February 19, 1982, the former leading member of the 2 June Movement Fritz Teufel and the then Federal Minister of Finance Hans Matthöfer (SPD) were among the guests on the programme.
 During a discussion with the moderator about good behaviour, Teufel pulled a water pistol and sprayed the minister with magic ink.
 Matthöfer reacted by pouring a glass of wine over Teufel.

 On 9 March 1984 the brothel boss Karl-Heinz Germersdorf from Hanover together with his third Thai wife and his lawyer was a guest on the talk show.
 He fought a verbal battle with the politician Herta Däubler-Gmelin and the feminist and author Gerlinde Schilcher.
 During the show, Schilcher tipped a glass of wine down Germersdorf's neck.
 The talk show became known as "Thaimädchen-Eklat".

 Franz Schönhuber was one of the guests on the programme on 22 June 1990.
 At that time, he had recently resigned from the chairmanship of the Republicans.
 In front of the glass studio, demonstrators tried to prevent Schönhuber from performing, throwing stones at the studio windows (causing one window to break) and interrupting the transmission.
 Meanwhile, peaceful demonstrators held up signs with criticism of Schönhuber to the discs.
 The studio itself was shielded by police units.
 At times, due to all these circumstances, it was discussed within the show itself with guests and partly also spectators whether and to what extent one could continue the current show in this situation.
 Some of the demonstrators also spoke briefly.
 The singer Anja Silja, who was also a guest, left the programme early because of the unclear situation.

 In 2009, Middle East expert and journalist Peter Scholl-Latour clashed with Israeli public relations manager Melody Sucharewicz in a heated discussion.
 The point of contention was the Israeli Gaza War, which had just been ignited.
 Scholl-Latour felt "trapped" and wrongly pushed into an anti-Israeli corner that he would not represent.
 He had previously criticised Israel's Palestinian policy; Sucharewicz contradicted vigorously.
 The moderators di Lorenzo and Fried were later publicly sharply criticised for their passivity and their behaviour toward Scholl-Latour.